proxytranslation/user-docs/dashboard2/crawlanalyzer.md

 ### Response type

-You can also filter the log results by content-types.
+You can also filter the log results by content-types, for example, you can select different resource types, like CSS, JS, images etc.

 ### Response code

-With this filter you can narrow down the log list by [HTTP status](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) codes.
+With this filter you can narrow down the log list by [HTTP status](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) codes:

+>1xx (Informational): The request was received, continuing process 2xx (Successful): The request was successfully received, understood, and accepted 3xx (Redirection): Further action needs to be taken in order to complete the request 4xx (Client Error): The request contains bad syntax or cannot be fulfilled 5xx (Server Error): The server failed to fulfill an apparently valid request

 ### Regexp

-Inserting here links or other texts, will be treated as strings, but you can specify regular expressions as well.
+Inserting here links or other texts, will be treated as strings, but you can specify `java/util/Pattern` regular expressions as well.
+You can test your regex [here](http://www.regexplanet.com/advanced/java/index.html).